riadvice/bbbeasy/bbbeasy-docs/guides/administrator-guide/Install step.md

  4. Terms of use URL
  5. Privacy Policy URL

-` Branding is very distinctive in that it defines  logo,Brand color,Default font size,Border radius and Wireframe style  to create organization and branding these fields must be filled out`
+**Branding is very distinctive in that it defines  logo,Brand color,Default font size,Border radius and Wireframe style  to create organization and branding these fields must be filled out**
-1. Upload  the logo in the filed designated for the logo
+1. Upload  the logo in the field designated for the logo
 2. Brand color
 3. Default font size (increase or decrease the default font size)
 4. Border radius